Patriot War (Florida): Fomenting the rebellion and the capture of Fernandina

-By the beginning March of 1812, the group had a force of around 125 men.
+By the beginning of March of 1812, the group had a force of around 125 men.
 Besides the aforementioned Georgian volunteers, there were also some men from Tennessee and possibly a few Spanish deserters.
 This group would call themselves the Patriots.
 To further augment his force, Mathews devised a plan for U.S. troops at the Florida/Georgia border to join the Patriot group.
 Mathews would then pardon those deserters and restore their military rank following the rebellion.
-These troops were the garrison at Point Peter and were under the temporary command of Major Jacint Laval, while the garrison's commanding Colonel Thomas A. Smith was away.
+These troops were the garrison at Point Peter and were under the temporary command of Major Jacint Laval, while the garrison's commanding Colonel Smith was away.
 Laval and Mathews, who at one time lived together, came to dislike one another and Laval refused to supply Mathews with either troops or weapons.
 It wasn't until March 16 that Colonel Smith returned to Point Peter and agreed to provide Mathews with what he asked for.
 The next day, a detachment of 50 soldiers joined with the Patriots to march on Fernandina.
 That same day, March 16, the Patriots elected John Houston McIntosh as their leader.
 Mathews also sought help from the Navy.
 He sent a request to Commodore Hugh G. Campbell, commanding officer of the naval forces at St. Mary's, asking for weapons as well as the aid of gunboats.
 Campbell argued that he was never in agreement with Mathews' mission and stated that his ships were given no orders to open fire.
 However, 5 gunboats did anchor on the St. Mary's river and trained their guns on the city while the Patriot group captured Fernandina on March 17, 1812.